Getting Serious About Poverty, Inequality, and Economic Growth

 Chapter 22 – Demography and immigration

 This chapter addresses a wide range of issues relating to what size, age structure, family structure, and skill profile we want for the population of the U.S., and how we can achieve the desired results.
 The primary emphasis is on how we should reform our immigration system.
-The secure identity system described in Chapter 16 provides a tool for significantly limiting illegal immigration.
-What is needed in addition to that is a system for attracting and selecting highly educated and motivated immigrants who fill the right demographic and economic niches where we are not producing enough people domestically.
-This chapter describes a set of immigration criteria and a system for implementing it in a way that will enhance economic growth and stability, while reducing the social strains that poorly managed immigration can create.
+The secure identity system described in Chapter 16 provides a tool for effectively eliminating illegal immigration.
+What is needed in addition to that is a system for attracting and selecting highly educated and motivated immigrants who fill the right demographic and economic niches, categories where we are not producing enough people domestically.
+This chapter describes a set of immigration goals and policies and a system for implementing them in a way that will enhance economic growth and stability, while reducing the social strains that poorly managed immigration can create.

 Chapter 23 – Implementation